microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationeventspolicy.md

 Namespace: microsoft.graph

-A policy that defines events in an authentication pipeline, with each event further defining the appropriate actions.
+A policy that defines events in an authentication pipeline, with each event further defining the appropriate listeners that can be evaluated.

 By assigning [invokeUserFlowListener](../resources/invokeuserflowlistener.md) to an onSignUpStart event, you are selecting an application to be associated with a user flow, therefore enabling a [self-service sign up](https://docs.microsoft.com/azure/active-directory/external-identities/self-service-sign-up-overview) process on it.
 Once the authentication event for invoking a user flow is created, users who go to that application will be able to initiate a sign-up flow that provisions a guest account.